indigo-dc/luma/README.md

 # LUMA - Local User MApping

 LUMA is a REST server that exposes simple REST API that can be used to map users (of any system/kind) to storage specific users, in the process authorizing them with the storage.

 New storage types are added by means of plugin system of generators.
 A generator is responsible for:

 - mapping users to storage specific users
 - creating a user credentials for accessing the actual storage

-As of now there are three kinds of generators implemented in LUMA:
+As of now there are four kinds of generators implemented in LUMA:

 - POSIX
 - Ceph
 - Amazon S3
 - Openstack Swift

 LUMA is written using [Flask](http://flask.pocoo.org/) framework and uses [sqlite](https://www.sqlite.org/) backend to store information about user credentials.

 ## Luma Usage Guide

 ### Pairing generator with storage type or id.

 LUMA requires that generator implementation must be paired with storage id or type.
 This is achieved by entry in generators_mapping.
 Using this pairings LUMA will try to choose proper generator for given request.
 In request user may provide storage_id, storage_type or both.
 When only storage_id is provided LUMA will try to find its storage_type in storage id to type mapping.
 Now LUMA will try to use storage_id (if provided) to find generator, if this fails LUMA will use storage_type to find generator.
 If no generator is found LUMA will respond with error.
 To summarize:

 1. User provides generators_mapping (storage id/type to generator_id) and
 optionally storage_id to storage_type mapping.

 2. LUMA receives request for mapping with storage_id, storage_type or both.